Idriveucrazy/DECISION-TREE-IMPLEMENTATION-task-1-/README.md

 # DECISION-TREE-IMPLEMENTATION-task-1-
-COMPANY
+COMPANY : CODETECH IT SOLUTIONS

-NAME
+NAME : VED SUHAS KULKARNI

-INTERN ID
+INTERN ID : CT04WC71

-DOMAIN
+DOMAIN : MACHINE LEARNING

-DURATION
+DURATION : 4 WEEKS

-MENTOR
+MENTOR : NEELA SANTOSH

-DESCRIPTION OF THE TASK:
+DESCRIPTION OF THE TASK :

 Decision Tree Model for Drug Classification-
 The objective of this task was to build and visualize a Decision Tree Classifier using the scikit-learn library to classify or predict outcomes based on a given dataset.
 The dataset contained information about patients, including Age, Sex, Blood Pressure (BP), Cholesterol levels, Sodium-to-Potassium ratio (Na_to_K), and the corresponding drug type prescribed to them.